 Download Data Now!
-Since its establishment in 1966, the Duke Lemur Center has accumulated detailed animal records for nearly 4200 individuals.
-We will soon provide a life history table and other verified data relating to ancestry, reproduction, longevity and body mass for 27 prosimian primate taxa.
+Since its establishment in 1966, the Duke Lemur Center has accumulated detailed animal records for over 4300 individuals.
+Here we provide a life history table and other verified data relating to ancestry, reproduction, longevity and body mass for 27 prosimian primate taxa.
 Read on for details!

 Undergraduates and graduate students are welcome to apply for a number of awards to support research projects at the Duke Lemur Center.